FOSS-UCSC/Git-Demo/README.md

-# How Contribute for a Github Repository
+# How To Contribute for a Github Repository

 ## Step 1: